 The second chart in this panel shows that the population growth over the last decades resulted in increasingly larger cohorts of women in the reproductive age bracket.
 As a result, the number of births will stay high even as the number of births per woman is falling.
 This is what the bottom panel in the chart shows.
 According to the UN projections, the two drivers will cancel each other out so that the number of births will stay close to the current level for many decades.

 The number of births is projected to change little over the course of this century.
 In the middle of the 21st century the number of births is projected to reach a peak at 143 million and then to decline slowly to 131 million births by 2100.
 The coming decades will be very different from the last.
 While the annual number of births increased by 43 million since 1950 we are now close to what the late Hans Rosling called “the age of peak child” – the moment in global demographic history at which the number of children in the world stops increasing.
-How close we are to peak child we looked at in a more detailed post.

 Population momentum is one important driver for high population growth.
 But it of course also matters that all of us today live much longer than our ancestors just a few generations ago.
 Life expectancy is now twice as long in all world regions.